-For postwar Germany, the Scholl siblings, perhaps more than anybody else, have represented the “good Germans” who stood up against the Nazis.
-Some 600 streets and about 200 schools have been named after them.
+For postwar Germany, the Scholl siblings, perhaps more than anybody else, represent the “good Germans” who stood up against the Nazis.
+Around 600 streets and 200 schools have been named after them.
 Their lives are depicted in an opera and in numerous books, plays and feature films, including Michael Verhoeven’s hugely popular film The White Rose (1982), Percy Adlon’s Five Last Days (1982) and the Oscar-nominated Sophie Scholl: The Final Days (2005).

 The looming anniversary of Sophie Scholl’s birth on 9 May 1921 has prompted the release of four new biographies.
 Already, the weeklies Spiegel and Zeit and many daily newspapers have published lengthy articles re-evaluating her life and afterlife.
 German Post is issuing an 80 cent stamp — the fourth German stamp to commemorate her, after releases in 1961 in East Germany, 1964 in West Germany and 1991.
 The hashtag @ichbinsophiescholl enables Instagram users to follow the last ten months of her life.
 And 9 May itself will feature commemorative ceremonies, a church service (broadcast live on radio) and online theatre performances and readings.

 The further the present is removed from Scholl’s past, in fact, the more her fame has grown.
 In 2003, her bust was included in the Walhalla, a hall of fame created by order of the nineteenth-century Bavarian king Ludwig I. She has arguably become the most famous woman in German history.